dondrury/hypergraph-simulation/README.md

 ## My Goal for this Project

 This is public and open source.
 I feel that this knowledge is so important that no person can or should claim ownership.
-Personally, I feel, like Nikola Tesla, that though I have put much personal effort into this way of thinking, that I have and continue to have help that I cannot fully explain.
+Personally, I feel that though I have put much personal effort into this way of thinking, that I have and continue to have help that I cannot fully explain.
 I encourage you to think of it that way as well, because Absolute Truth is discoverably only through humility, and not selfish motivations.
 If this in fact a Grand Unified Theory, all people shoud benefit, not just me, or you.
 Knowledge is, and should always be, free, to serve the benefit of mankind.

-Once I am further along, I release the Javascript as a standalone script that can be added to any website, and still send the completed graphs back to a central database for analysis, where we can begin to answer the big questions.
+Once I am further along, I will release the Javascript as a standalone script that can be added to any website, and still send the completed graphs back to a central database for analysis, where we can begin to answer the big questions.
 In fact you could use the script for that purpose now, but the database has not been set up yet, and it is not mature enough to document for public use.
 I will continue to work on this as I have time!

 ## Thanks